ethmarks/ethmarks.github.io/md_src/blog_src/scrambleanim.md

 description: A demonstration of my text scrambling JavaScript animation
 ---

 Earlier today, [Brad Woods Digital Garden](https://garden.bradwoods.io/) made it to the [front page of HN](https://news.ycombinator.com/item?id=44393920).
 I had never heard of this website before, so I clicked on the link and explored it.
-Basically, it's the web development blog of [Brad Woods](https://bradwoods.io/).
-It's one of the most detailed and high-effort webpages I've seen in quite a while, and the [blog content](https://garden.bradwoods.io/notes/svg/scroll-driven-draw-animation) is very high-quality and interesting.
+As it turns out, it's the web development blog of [Brad Woods](https://bradwoods.io/).
+It's also one of the most detailed and high-effort webpages I've seen in quite a while, and the [blog content](https://garden.bradwoods.io/notes/svg/scroll-driven-draw-animation) is high-quality and very interesting.
 But what really stood out to me was how most of the text on the page initially appears scrambled, and then gets "solved" in an quirky little scramble animation.

 ![GIF text scramble entrance animations of Brad Woods' website](/images/bradwoods_scramble.webm)